-What is the difference between synchronous vs. asynchronous instruction, and online courses vs. remote instruction courses for Summer 2020?
+What is the difference between synchronous vs. asynchronous instruction, and online courses vs. remote instruction courses?

 Courses originally offered online (i.e. Energy and Society and Water and Sanitation Justice) are asynchronous, meaning students can watch lectures and complete coursework at their convenience within the weekly module window.